Quick Facts About Educational Leadership in New York

 What to Know About New York Online Ed.D.
 Programs

-Where they differ is focus.
-Fordham’s 50-credit Online Ed.D. in Educational Leadership, Administration and Policy is a 3-year program from a Jesuit research university.
+- Fordham’s Online Ed.D. in Educational Leadership, Administration and Policy is a 3-year program from a Jesuit research university.
 It’s a particularly strong pick if you’re interested in serving students in marginalized, urban, or underserved communities.
 Because of Fordham’s involvement in the CPED initiative, the program emphasizes improvement science and core practice areas.
 Learning is reinforced with two on-campus immersions.

 No Dissertation Ed.D.
 Programs in New York